 By the way, goldenrod isn’t the cause of hay fever.
 That sneezing is more likely due to ragwort, which looks like goldenrod and blooms around the same time.

 Sporobolus heterolepis (Prairie dropseed)

 Prairie dropseed boasts airy culms that dance above the mounds of finely textured foliage.
 We love to use it in mass plantings so the sun can backlight the seedheads.
-In the fall, the green foliage turns golden orange, then fades to white in winter.
+In the fall, the green foliage turns golden orange, then fades to buff in winter.
 In summer and fall, prairie dropseed takes on the smell of toasted grain or popcorn!

 Prairie dropseed requires full sun but isn’t fussy about soil.
 As with most of our native grasses, too-rich soil can make it flop.
 Once established, it handles both drought and occasional flooding with ease.
 The species grows to about 3′ in flower.
 The new cultivar ‘Tara’ has the same graceful form in a more compact size, topping out at 2′ in flower.

 Like switchgrass, prairie dropseed is an excellent food source for seed-eating birds.
 Its dense cover provides great habitat for small animals.
 We’ve also found it to be particularly good at preventing erosion; it’s stabilizing a hillside in the Spotts garden.

 Symphyotrichum novae-angliae (New England aster; Michaelmas daisy)

 In its species form, New England aster is pretty rangy and wild-looking for the garden border.
 But thanks to plant breeders, we can now choose from pink and purple asters in a range of sizes, from the 5′ tall ‘Harrington’s Pink’ to the dainty 16″ ‘Purple Dome.’
 Check out this trial by Chicago Botanic Garden for a ranking of Symphyotrichum novae-angliae.